 Finally, a wake or funeral reception can provide an opportunity for the people attending the funeral to celebrate and remember life after the service in a more relaxed environment.
-For this you will need to consider a venue for this near to where your service was and also providing refreshments for guests.
+For this you will need to consider a venue near to where your service has taken place and also provide refreshments for guests.

 4. The how

 Planning and paying for your funeral before you pass on is a great way to be prepared and also be assured that your family won’t have to deal with as many difficult decisions and unexpected financial burden when you’re gone.
 If you qualify as a rewards member of The Nottingham and have access to our loyalty scheme, Member Rewards, then you will automatically be eligible for £120 cashback* on a Dignity Prepaid Funeral Plan.